hactar-is/wagtail-meilisearch/README.md

 If you're upgrading MeiliSearch from 0.9.x to anything higher, you will need to destroy and re-create MeiliSearch's data.ms directory.

+## Requirements

+- Python >=3.10
+- wagtail >=6.0
+- meilisearch-python >= 0.36.0

+Tested against Meilisearch server v1.15.2 - latest at the time of writing.

 ## Configuration

 See the [MeiliSearch docs](https://docs.meilisearch.com/guides/advanced_guides/installation.html#environment-variables-and-flags) for info on the values you want to add here.